 By Sam Lungren, Backcountry Journal editor

-This piece was published in the Fall 2018 issue of Backcountry Journal and has been updated to reflect recent developments.
+This piece was published in the Fall 2018 issue of Backcountry Journal.

 At the same time, Dad’s large silver casting spoon hit the water by a fallen tree and the surface erupted in a four-foot radius.
 Coming tight on the spinning reel he swung a hard side-arm hookset to no more resistance than the twirling lure.
 He kept cranking fast as it would go and, a few turns further, the water surged again in the vicinity of the spoon.
 Quick pressure, still no resistance.
 Then everything switched direction – the rod tip, reel spool, spoon and pressure wake.